Parenteral Formulation Development

 - Rapid Onset Only – Injectables cannot be used for sustained, prolonged, and extended-release of a drug.

-- Cost – Formulation, manufacture, and packaging of parenteral dosage forms are more expensive than other routes.
+- Cost – Formulation, manufacture, and packaging of parenteral preparations are more expensive than other routes.

 Equipment Used in Parenteral Preparation